emmron/47presangular/README.md

 ## Aggregated news backend

-The Angular client now delegates all third-party API requests to a NestJS service located under [`server/`](server/).
+The Angular client delegates third-party API requests to a NestJS service located under [`server/`](server/).
 Start it locally with:

 ```bash
 cd server